Article

 Full-text available

-In the last years the possibility of creating and manipulating quantum states of light has paved the way to the development of new technologies exploiting peculiar properties of quantum states, as quantum information, quantum metrology & sensing, quantum imaging ...
-In particular Quantum Imaging addresses the possibility of overcoming limits of classical optics by using quantum resources as entanglement or sub-poissonian statistics.
-Albeit quantum imaging is a more recent field than other quantum technologies, e.g. quantum information, it is now substantially mature for application.
+In previous years the possibility of creating and manipulating quantum states of light has paved the way for the development of new technologies exploiting peculiar properties of quantum states, such as quantum information, quantum metrology and sensing, quantum imaging, etc. In particular quantum imaging addresses the possibility of overcoming limits of classical optics by using quantum resources such as entanglement or sub-Poissonian statistics.
+Albeit, quantum imaging is a more recent field than other quantum technologies, e.g. quantum information, it is now mature enough for application.
 Several different protocols have been proposed, some of them only theoretically, others with an experimental implementation and a few of them pointing to a clear application.
-Here we present a few of the most mature protocols ranging from ghost imaging to sub shot noise imaging and sub Rayleigh imaging.
+Here we present a few of the most mature protocols ranging from ghost imaging to sub shot noise imaging and sub-Rayleigh imaging.

 Article